-If you have faced a number of job interviews in your career, you must have knowledge on how to tackle an entire interview session.
-Well, if you remember your first few months as an interviewee, you would say that those days were not easy.
-Things that you already knew became strange, and you failed to deliver your best when you got questioned.
-This is a very common sort situation that many people in the world seem to have come across during their initial job interview days.
+If you have faced a number of job interviews, you know fairly well how to tackle an entire interview session.
+Looking back to the first few interviews, you would say they were were not easy.
+Things that you already knew became strange, and you failed to deliver your best.
+This is a very common scenario during the initial job interview days.

 Job Interview Questions #1: Tell Me Something about Yourself